oliver32767/cork/readme.md

     return("<b>Your request has been logged.</b>")
 ```

-Responding to an request with a 404 error
+Responding to a request with a 404 error
 ```python
 from bottle import route, HTTPError